CodeZea1ot/dotfiles/README.md

 black --version # Verify install success

 # Go files will use gofmt from the standard library

+# BASH files will use shfmt
+sudo apt install shfmt
 ```

 Keybind: `Leader + F`